ejrgilbert/whamm/docs/src/intro/libraries.md

 # Libraries #

-NOTE: This functionality hasn't been fully implemented!
-More docs to come post-implementation!

 Libraries are used to define instrumentation behavior when it goes beyond the scope of the core DSL grammar.
 In fact, `Whamm` itself depends on the Whamm core library, named `whamm_core.wasm`, to provide printing support and a map implementation.